szzexpoi/rex/README.md

-# REGEX: Reasoning-aware and Grounding Explanation
+# REX: Reasoning-aware and Grounding Explanation

-This code implements the REasoning-aware and Grounding EXplanation (REGEX) framework.
+This code implements the Reasoning-aware and Grounding EXplanation (REX) framework.
 It consists of:
-- a new GQA-REGEX dataset with 1,040,830 multi-modal explanations for visual reasoning, and a functional program for automatically constructing the explanations based on reasoning process
+- a new GQA-REX dataset with 1,040,830 multi-modal explanations for visual reasoning, and a functional program for automatically constructing the explanations based on reasoning process
 - a novel explanation generation method that explicitly maps visual grounding results to explanations

 ### Reference